jenniferslagt/css-to-the-rescue-1920/README.md

 ### How did I apply PE?
 To keep PE in mind, I changed the web fonts of the application.
 I used a simple web font.
 When a user has a slow network it can take some time to load the whole content.
 So I just kept it on sans-serif.
-Nobody wants to wait for the content ;)
+Nobody wants to wait for the content ;)  Besides, I also made my application responsive, so the content is visible on every device.
+The HTML has a semantic structure and the I used SVG code (instead of a file) which loads faster.

 Because the (main) goal is to experiment with CSS, I don't think my application is the perfect example for PE.
 But it's always important to keep in mind that PE really matters for a good UX.